OSC/ondemand-packaging/README.md

 The last argument is the path to a directory holding spec file for the package you wish to build.

-If there are errors during build you can either check under the path for `-w` or build with `-D` flag.
-If you build with `-D` flag you can access the container doing something like the following:
+If there are errors during build you can either check under the path for `-w` or build with `-A` flag.
+If you build with `-A` flag you are given a shell after all builds.

 ```
-./build.sh -w /tmp/work -o /tmp/output -d el7 -G 'My Site Key' -D /path/to/app/directory/with/spec
+./build.sh -w /tmp/work -o /tmp/output -d el7 -G 'My Site Key' -A /path/to/app/directory/with/spec
-docker exec -it ondemand-packaging-$(whoami) /bin/bash
 ```

 ## Publish RPMs (OSC)